Thomas Griffin - Obituary

 Tom's past civic activities have included the Memphis Rotary Club, the Board of Lions School for visually handicapped.
 He was a founding director of MARC House, a halfway house for mentally challenged young men, and a director of Sheltered Occupational Shop.

+Memorial donations in Mr. Griffin's honor can be made to St. Jude Children's Research Hospital or West Cancer Clinic.

-Cordova - Thomas Griffin, Jr., 88, of Cordova passed away on June 11, 2020.
-He attended CBHS and University of Tennessee.
+He attended CBHS and the University of Tennessee.
 Tom served as president of the Tennessee Land Title Association and as a chairman of the Land Title Systems Committee of the American Land Title Association.
 He was a member of the Abstractors and Title Insurance Agents Section Executive Committee and the Board of Governors of the American Land Title Association.

 His career in the title insurance industry began in December 1950 with Memphis Abstract Company as an office boy.
 In 1973 he became the Executive Vice President of Mid-South Title.
 In 1978 when Mid-South Title became a subsidiary of Lawyers Title Insurance Corporation, he was appointed Assistant Vice President of the parent company.
 In 1985 he was elected President and Chief Operating Officer of Mid-South Title Insurance Corporation and Vice President and Area Manager for Lawyers Title Insurance Corporation.